weij5678/NYC-FinalTaxi/docs/Methodology.md

   - After conducting K-means clustering, model-based clustering was applied to compare the two methods and evaluate which approach produces better-defined clusters.

 - **Methodology**:
-  - The data distribution was analyzed to ensure model-based clustering was appropriate.
+  - The data distribution was analyzed to ensure model-based clustering was appropriate by examining whether the data follows a Gaussian-like distribution and displays multimodal distributions as well.
   - Model-based clustering was performed, and the optimal number of clusters was identified.
   - Total within-cluster variation and between-cluster variation were calculated for comparison with K-means clustering.

 - **Model-Based Visualizations**:
+  - **Kernel Density Plots**: Displays the kernel densities of six variables in the dataset.
   - **Model-Based Plot**: Displays clusters on a two-dimensional plot using principal components (PC1 and PC2).
   - **CH Index Plot**: Identifies the optimal number of clusters based on the CH index.